Topological phases of coupled Su-Schrieffer-Heeger wires: The models

-where both $\bar{H}(k)=h^{\dagger}(k)h(k)$ and $\tilde{H}(k)=h^{\dagger}(k)h(k)$ take forms of pentadiagonal banded matrices.
-These forms of matrices are Toepliz-plus-Henkel matrices or modified version of them, and they have been shown to have exact analytical eigenvalues~\cite{den21,deng24arxiv}.
-This allows the full identification of the band structures of $H(k)$.
-Having identified the band structures, we were able to construct sets of effective independent two diagonally/perpendicularly coupled SSH wires that allow the exact identification of the full topological phase diagrams.
+$\bar{H}(k)$ and $\tilde{H}(k)$ take the form of so-called modified Toeplitz-plus-Hankel matrices, for which exact analytical solutions are available~\cite{den21,deng24arxiv}.
+This allows a complete identification of the band structures of $H(k)$.
+Once the band structures are identified, one can construct sets of effective independent two diagonally/perpendicularly coupled SSH wires, which in turn allow an exact identification of the full topological phase diagrams.